mcdonaldzachary/kmz-kml-parser/README.md

 # kmz-kml-parser
-tool to parse and display kml files or more specifically extracted kmz files. right now it is just an html file with javascript but i might make it into a library someday.
+tool to parse and display kml files or more specifically extracted kmz files. right now it is just an html file that shows a map and table showing praced data using with javascript but i might make it into a library someday.

+kml file is named dat.kml because that is what an extracted kmz file defaults as. images for marker icons are located in /images folder

 working: including styles
 markers
 lines